MathewStylianidis/Datasets/README.md

 * **The Sincere Apology Corpus (SinA-C):** English speech recorded from 15 male and 17 female, 20 to 60 year old people, 27 of them being native American and 5 from other nationalities but fluent in English.
 24 of the people were actors while 12 were artists.
 The speakers were instructed to speak in four prosodic styles: i)monotonic, ii) pitch prominence, iii) fast speaking rate, iv) slow speaking rate.The dataset is annotated in terms of the sincerity perceived by listeners. [[Link]](https://zenodo.org/record/3241253#.XaA6CEYzZPY)

 * **Berlin dataset**: Speech recorded from 10 German actors (5 male and 5 female) producing 10 different utterances (5 short and 5 long ones) that are used in everyday communication.
 The dataset comprises of 800 sentences in total and the utterances were recorded in 7 different emotional styles. [[Link]](http://emodb.bilderbar.info/download/)
 [Emotion Recognition, Non-English]

+* **EmoV-DB**: A dataset with scripted utterances spoken from 4 North American (2 male and 2 female) as well as one Belgian male person.
+The recordings were done in anechoic rooms.
+The emotion labels contained are neutral, amused, angry, sleepy and disgust. [[Link]](https://github.com/numediart/EmoV-DB)
+[Emotion Recognition, Non-English]